-The Bundi water supply will either be derived from either option one and two above, or through obtaining a supply from the CSG industry or through connection into the Nathan Dam supply system.
+The first two options are primarily localized options utilizing onsite waters and are not reliant on other proponents to deliver the water supply.
+Conversely, the remaining two options rely on other proponents projects.
 The supply of CSG water is expected to initially exceed demand from the coal industry; however, the reliability of the volumes is uncertain.
 Moreover, the volumes of extraction waters will ultimately diminish as the gas fields cease operations providing further uncertainty in the longevity of the secure supply.
 Additional uncertainties exist in relation to the use of CSG extraction water in regard to water quality.
 At present it is understood that the CSG companies are required to treat extraction waters prior to transporting waters offsite.
 However, this may be addressed in time for the project through the construction of the major water treatment plant proposed by QGC at Chinchilla and the transportation of treated waters to Chinchilla Weir for reuse.